-What is a gluten free (GF) diet?
+What is a Gluten Free (GF) diet?

-Although gluten is naturally occurring in some foods, it is only added to some processed foods to improve texture as well as to bind and flavour foods so always check the label if you have celiac disease, wheat allergy, gluten-intolerance or gluten ataxia.
+Although gluten is naturally occurring in some foods, it is also added to some processed foods to improve texture as well as to bind and flavour foods so always check the label if you have celiac disease, wheat allergy, gluten-intolerance or gluten ataxia.

 Note: Possible alternatives to wheat would be quinoa, buckwheat or rice flour.
 For more naturally gluten free foods, scroll down.

-Note: remember to check the label as some naturally gluten free foods are processed along with other foods containing gluten, or have gluten added to them.
+Tip: Remember to check the label as some naturally gluten free foods are processed along with other foods containing gluten, or have gluten added to them.

 Corn is naturally gluten-free so most homemade popcorns are great for those with celiac-disease!